Buying a pet

 Dogs and cats

-Before purchasing a dog or cat, ensure that it is more than eight weeks old and has been completely weaned from its mother.
-Ask the seller to provide proof (certification) that your new companion has received:
+Before you buy a puppy or a kitten, make sure it is more than eight weeks old and been completely weaned from its mother.

-• its first vaccination
+• first vaccination

-• a worming treatment
+• worming treatment

-• a complete veterinary examination, and
+• complete veterinary examination, and

-• a microchip.
+• microchip.

 If a seller can’t provide proof or give you copies of the certification, you should shop elsewhere.
 Don’t accept excuses such as “I’ve left the papers behind” or “I’ll post them to you later.”